Burak-Ozyurt-17/ANKA-UAVCS-FEED/README.md

 ANKA FEED PROJECT

 This is the data backend for the project ANKA-UAVCS.
-This platform provides a simple set of data and includes a Yolov8 Image Recognition Model.
-With a keyboard flight simulation
+This platform provides a simple set of data and includes a Yolov8 Image Recognition Model and a keyboard flight simulation

 Instructions: